jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

             {'a': 1, 'b': 2, 'c': 3, 'd': 4}
         )

   the terminal shows passing tests.
-From the tests I can see that keyword arguments are treated as :doc:`dictionaries </data_structures/dictionaries>`  in Python
+From these tests, I can say that keyword arguments are treated as :doc:`dictionaries </data_structures/dictionaries>`  in Python

 .. _test_functions_w_keyword_arguments_refactor_refactor: